Faster Symmetric Rendezvous on Four or More Locations: Beating the Anderson--Weber Strategy

 \end{restatable}

 We prove the lemma in \Cref{app:lem:exp-first-fixed-point}.
-The proof uses a recursive formula for the probability that a permutation taken uniformly at random from~$\calP(\{1+b,\ldots,n+b\})$ has exactly~$k$ fixed points, where $k\in[n-b]$.
+The proof uses a recursive formula for the probability that there are exactly~$k\in[n-b]$ fixed points between a permutation taken uniformly at random from~$\calP(\{1+b,\ldots,n+b\})$ and a permutation taken uniformly at random from~$\calP([n])$.
 This generalizes a technique used by \citet{AW90} to prove the special case where $b=0$.

 The proof of \Cref{lem:diff-third-round} uses two main ingredients, which we state as lemmas below.
 The first of these applies \Cref{lem:exp-first-fixed-point} to obtain explicit expressions for the expected meeting time under~$\AW(\theta)$ or~$\CFK(\theta)$, under the condition (i)~that both players move for the first three rounds, (ii)~that they meet for the first time in the third round, and (iii)~whether the respective first locations they visit in the third round are the same or different and whether they include the home location of the other player.
 The proof of this lemma is deferred to \Cref{app:lem:cond-expectations}. \begin{restatable}{lemma}{lemCondExpectations} For every $n\in \NN$ with $n\geq 4$, $\theta\in [0,1)$, and $\sigma\in \{\AW(\theta),\CFK(\theta)\}$, \begingroup \allowdisplaybreaks